-Warren J. White sits on the Board of Directors of Circa Enterprises Inc., Colabor Group Inc., Titan Logix Corp and Vicon Industries, Inc. He has held many senior leadership roles for large international manufacturing organizations with responsibilities in information technology, finance, procurement and strategic planning.
-Before becoming an independent consultant, Mr. White was Senior Vice President, Global Business Engineering at CGI until 2012 and Vice President, Information Technology and Global Procurement at Alcan Aluminum until 2003.
-Mr. White is a Chartered Professional Accountant and holds a MBA degree from Concordia University.
+Warren J. White sits on the Board of Directors of Circa Enterprises Inc., Colabor Group Inc and Titan Logix Corp.
+Prior to retiring in 2015, he has held many senior leadership roles for large international organizations, including CGI, Alcan, Dominion Textiles and Lafarge, with responsibilities ranging from information technology, finance, procurement and strategic planning.
+Mr. White is a Chartered Professional Accountant and holds a MBA degree from Concordia University, where he currently teaches Information Technology in the EMBA program.